sotrh/learn-wgpu/docs/showcase/imgui-demo/README.md

 }]);
 ```

 Then you need to create the renderer.
-We need to use the swap chains `TextureFormat` in order for things to work properly.
+We need to use the surface's `TextureFormat` in order for things to work properly.

 ```rust
 let renderer_config = RendererConfig {